oliviamiller/Berry-IMU/README.md

 ### Attributes

-Assign each attribute to the corresponding calibration value obtained when you calibrated the BerryIMU.
+Assign each attribute to the corresponding calibration value obtained when you calibrated the BerryIMU v3.

 > [!NOTE]
 > All `min` an `max` attributes are **optional** if the `calibrate` attribute is not set to `true` and **required** when calibration is enabled.